SaltyGoo/saltygoo.github.io/class/fighter.md

 Choose three times: a Weapon of your choice, 12 pieces of Ammunition, a Piece of Armor of your choice.

 <ins>Starting Skills (+5)</ins><br>
-Your choice of Imperial Infantry, Imperial Navy, Celebrity Bodyguard, or Caravan Life.
+Your choice of Imperial Infantry, Imperial Navy, Dashing Noble, or Caravan Life.

-For every Fighter template you have, you gain a bonus of 1 to you attack rolls.
+For every Fighter template you have, you gain 1 **Grit**.

 **A:** Weapon Training, Parry <br>
-**B:** Fighting Style <br>
+**B:** Battle-Hardened Aura, Platoon <br>
-**C:** Steel Gaze <br>
+**C:** Battle Tricks <br>
 **D:** Weapon Mastery <br>

 ## Weapon Training
-Your weapons have different effects depending on the type of damage you inflict with them:
-- <ins>Bludgeoning:</ins> You can roll FOR after you hit to knock the target prone.
-- <ins>Piercing:</ins> Hitting a [prone](/2020/11/10/extra-rules/#conditions) or suprised target inflicts 1D6 extra damage.
-- <ins>Slashing:</ins> Once per round, when you roll 1 or 2 on your damage, you can make another attack.
+You can use either your Strength or your Dexterity for your melee attack rolls.
+When you miss a melee attack, your target still take as much damage as your Grit.

 ## Parry
 Once per battle, you can destroy a weapon or a shied you are holding to protect yourself or an adjacent ally from an attack's damage.

-## Fighting Style
-Choose one of the fighting styles listed [here](/2022/12/25/fighting-styles/).

-## Steel Gaze
+## Battle-Hardened Aura
 You project an intimidating aura that lets people know you are a skilled warrior.
 At any moment, you can decide how weak creatures react to you: they either avoid fighting you at all costs, or gang up on you, ignoring your teammates.
-Weak creatures are any monster with 2 HD or less.
+Weak creatures are any monster less HP than 4 times your Grit.

+## Platoon
+Your leadership is legendary.
+Your followers have a bonus HP equal to your Grit and they share your starting skill (infantry, navy, nobility, or caravan).

+## Battle Tricks
+Your weapons have different effects depending on the type of damage you inflict with you hit them with an attack:
+- <ins>Bludgeoning:</ins> Weak creatures are knocked [prone](/2020/11/10/extra-rules/#conditions).
+- <ins>Piercing:</ins> Weak [prone](/2020/11/10/extra-rules/#conditions) or surprised _unnamed_ creatures are killed.
+- <ins>Slashing:</ins> You can inflict as much damage as your Grit to another adjacent target.
+-
 ## Weapon Mastery
-Your weapons have different effects depending on the type of damage you inflict with them:
-- <ins>Bludgeoning:</ins> Damaging a non-gigantic target knocks it [prone](/2020/11/10/extra-rules/#conditions).
-- <ins>Piercing:</ins> Damaging a [prone](/2020/11/10/extra-rules/#conditions) or surprised _unnamed_ living target kills it.
-- <ins>Slashing:</ins> You make two attacks.
+You make two attacks per turn.